Computer Hacking Forensic Investigator v10 (inclusive of certification exam voucher)

 - Identify data, images and/or activity which may be the target of an internal investigation

-- Perform detailed evaluation of the data and any evidence of activity in order to analyze the full circumstances and implications of the event
+- Perform detailed evaluation of the data and any evidence of activity to analyse the full circumstances and implications of the event

 - Establish threat intelligence and key learning points to support pro-active profiling and scenario modelling